 The importance of -san is very big, what I'm going to say now is a personal opinion, but let's say I'm talking to someone called Ichigo, which also means strawberry, if I don't use the honorific suffixes someone might end up confusing the person's name with the strawberry.

-- In addition to people's names, the suffix san is also employed in a variety of other ways;
+• In addition to being a suffix used in personal names, the suffix "san" is also used in a variety of other ways.

-- It is sometimes pronounced han (はん) in Kansai dialect;
+• Sometimes it is pronounced "han" (はん) in the Kansai dialect;

 San is also used in combination with nouns in the workplace, so a bookseller may be addressed or referred to as honya-san ("bookshop" + san ), and a butcher like nikuya-san ("butcher shop" + san ).